A31Nesta/Advent-Cursors-Linux/README.md

 (Originally made for their Hololive Advent cursors)

+Requires ImageMagick to work.
+I'll update the installer to detect if ImageMagick is not installed soon™

 ## Usage
 1) Download the cursor from noiireism and extract the zip
 2) Download `noiireCursorInstaller.sh` (click on the file then download raw)